 We dedicate this "Saga" to our three kids -- Ja-On, Robin and China-Li -- who were with us for much of this long journey -- but I'm sure many of the experiences that unravel here will perhaps provide them with a deeper insight into what makes "the old folks" tick.

-Both Sue-On and I are high school teachers of geography and English.
+Both Sue-On and I are educators.
+Two of our favourite subjects have been geography and English.
 One reason for the creation of Massacre was to show students how native Indian place names have enriched our North American landscape.
 In addition to serving as a tribute to those who came here generations before my ancestors, I felt that the writing and recording of a song using colourful Indian names was an excellent way to enhance my teaching.
-As you can hear in the lyrics, I tried string together the fascinating names of Indian tribes in a lyrical and rhythmic way.
+As you can hear in the lyrics, I tried to string together the fascinating names of Indian tribes in a lyrical and rhythmic way.

-We enjoy doing this song on stage - and I guess the performances which stand out most in our memory where the times we sang it in the back-to-nature setting of the Boggy Creek Call of the Wild Country and Bluegrass Festival.
+We enjoy doing this song on stage -- and I guess the performances which stand out most in our memory were the times we sang it in the back-to-nature setting of the Boggy Creek Call of the Wild Country and Bluegrass Festival.
 We were quite involved in the event for many years, both as performers and organizers.

 Our appreciation of Canadian aboriginal heritage was further enhanced during my four-month teaching assignment in Northern Manitoba on the Pukatawagan First Nations Reserve.
 I was teaching university courses on a Brandon University satellite campus.
 The University regularly flew me to Puk and back.
 Following this I was assigned an permanent office on the BU campus, but my northern adventure was an unforgettable experience.